Towards An Analytical Framework for Dynamic Potential Games: Characterization of Differentiable Potential Game

 This section studies the continuous-time games in Section \ref{sec:sde_probabilistic} via a PDE approach.
-For general games with nondegenerate diffusion coefficients, it characterises its potential functions and the linear derivatives of value functions using the classical solution to a system of linear PDEs.
+For general games with {H\"{o}lder continuous policies} and nondegenerate diffusion coefficients, potential functions and the linear derivatives of value functions are characterized using a system of linear PDEs.